ArthurPopko/browser_automation_py/README.md

    add a string in: .bashrc, bash_profile, .zshrc or .profile e.g.: export PATH=$PATH:~/drivers
    ```
+> !!!
+NOTE: Instead of using webdriver it's better to use [WebdriverManager](https://pypi.org/project/webdriver-manager/)

 ### Check the selenium interacts the browser:
    ```